Shwetha-Acharya/suse-build-automation/README.md

 WORKING:
 This script can be triggered if the build is successful at OBS.
+It pushes the recent changes to upstream repo and cleans up the local suse repo.

 NOTE:
 If incase the build requires any more changes or addition of any patches to succeed,